KittyGiraudel/site/_posts/2018-02-17-how-i-use-git.md

 ## Working with branches

 To quickly jump between branches, I created a few aliases.
-At N26, the `master` branch is the protected release branch, and `develop` is the main one—also protected.
+At N26, the `master` branch is the protected release branch, and `develop` is the main one — also protected.
 Everything goes through pull-requests against the main branch.

 I aliased `git checkout` as `git co` and `git branch` as `git br`: